magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 same?
 Is it different?
 Why do you have doubts?
 Who is it that doubts?
 Only through self-examination can you understand.

-: Sometimes I worry about the monks’ discipline.
+*Q*: Sometimes I worry about the monks’ discipline.
 If I kill insects accidentally, is this bad?

-: or discipline and morality is essential to our practice, but you must not cling to the rules blindly.
+*A*: Sīla or discipline and morality is essential to our practice, but you must not cling to the rules blindly.
 In killing animals or in breaking other rules, the important thing is intention.
 Know your own mind.
 You should not be excessively concerned about the monks’ discipline.
 If it is used properly, it supports the practice, but some monks are so worried about the petty rules that they can’t sleep well.
 Discipline is not to be carried as a burden.
-The foundation of our practice here is discipline;
-good discipline, plus the ascetic rules and practices.
+The foundation of our practice here is discipline; good discipline, plus the ascetic rules and practices.
 Being mindful and careful of even the many supporting rules as well as the basic 227 precepts has great benefit.
 It makes life very simple.
 There need be no wondering about how to act, so you can avoid thinking and instead just be simply mindful.
 The discipline enables us to live together harmoniously; the community runs smoothly.
 Outwardly everyone looks and acts the same.
 Discipline and morality are the stepping stones for further concentration and wisdom.
 By proper use of the monks’ discipline and the ascetic precepts, we are forced to live simply, to limit our possessions.
 So here we have the complete practice of the Buddha: refrain from evil and do good, live simply keeping to basic needs, purify the mind.
-That is, be watchful of our mind and body in all
-postures: sitting, standing, walking or lying down, know yourself.
+That is, be watchful of our mind and body in all postures: sitting, standing, walking or lying down, know yourself.

-: What can I do about doubts?
+*Q*: What can I do about doubts?
 Some days I’m plagued with doubts about the practice or my own progress, or the teacher.

-: Doubting is natural.
+*A*: Doubting is natural.
 Everyone starts out with doubts.
 You can learn a great deal from them.
 What is important is that you don’t identify with your doubts: that is, don’t get caught up in them.
 This will spin your mind in endless circles.
 Instead, watch the whole process of doubting, of wondering.
 See who it is that doubts.
 See how doubts come and go.
 Then you will no longer be victimized by your doubts.
 You will step outside of them and your mind will be quiet.
 You can see how all things come and go.
 Just let go of what you are attached to.
 Let go of your doubts and simply watch.
 This is how to end doubting.

-: What about other methods of practice?
+*Q*: What about other methods of practice?
 These days there seem to be so many teachers and so many different systems of meditation that it is confusing.

-: It is like going into town.
+*A*: It is like going into town.
 One can approach from the north, from the south-east, from many roads.
 Often these systems just differ outwardly.
 Whether you walk one way or another, fast or slow, if you are mindful, it is all the same.
 There is one essential point that all good practice must eventually come to – not clinging.
 In the end, all meditation systems must be let go of.
 Neither can one cling to the teacher.
 If a system leads to relinquishment, to not clinging, then it is correct practice.

 You may wish to travel, to visit other teachers and try other systems.
 Some of you have already done so.
 This is a natural desire.
 You will